faiton713/ABCDdataset/README.md

 See our paper for further details.
-Please cite the following paper when publishing results that use this dataset
+Please cite the following paper when publishing results that use this dataset:
 Aito Fujita, Ken Sakurada, Tomoyuki Imaizumi, Riho Ito, Shuhei Hikosaka, Ryosuke Nakamura, "Damage Detection from Aerial Images via Convolutional Neural Networks," IAPR International Conference on Machine Vision Applications (MVA), 2017.

 ----

-There are XXX images for each of the following classes:
-- washed-away
-- surviving

-Each image measures XXXxXXX pixels.

-The images were manually extracted from large images from the USGS National Map Urban Area Imagery collection for various urban areas around the country.
-The pixel resolution of this public domain imagery is 1 foot.

 Aito Fujita
 National Institute of Advanced Industrial Science and Technology (AIST), Japan